tomasrollo/wrappity/README.md

 ## What does it do

 Wrappity allows you to access deeply nested dictionaries and combinations of `dicts` and `lists` using simple attribute 'dot' notation.
-It is especially useful when your input are volatile json structures where you can't enforce uniformity.
+It is especially useful when your input are volatile json structures that unexpectedly change case by case.

 Instead of...
 ```python